5 Reasons to Avoid an Earnout When Selling Your Accounting Practice

 2. More Transition Issues

-Many CPAs believe that, after a practice changes hands, it’s good for the seller to stay in the office for several months to help ease clients’ transition.
-In my experience, that isn’t true.
+Many CPAs believe that, after a practice changes hands, it’s good for the seller to stay in the office for several months or even years to help ease clients’ transition.
+In our experience, that is not true in most cases.
 The earnout structure often incentivizes sellers to stay in the practice far longer than is necessary for a successful hand-off, and when that happens, control battles often ensue.

 Moreover, buyers often bond with clients faster if the seller is not around.
 If the seller is in the office when the client calls or comes by, the client will want to talk to the seller, not the buyer, and the buyer-client relationship is not nurtured.
 Plus, the buyer often loses money by paying the seller a substantial salary to stay on for a while.
 Often, the buyer could afford to lose a lot of clients for what he or she is paying the seller for extended transition assistance.